manas15/game-theory-with-ai/README.md

 ### Main Components

 - **Agent & Strategy Classes:**
   Each agent is assigned a strategy.
 Strategies determine how agents play each round based on history.
+All moves are now represented as the full strings "TRUST" and "CHEAT" for maximum clarity.

 - **Game Logic:**
   - `play_match_record`: Plays a match between two agents, records every round (moves and payoffs).
   - `run_tournament_record`: Runs all possible matches for the current population, storing all match/round data for animation.

+- **Payoff Matrix:**
+  - The payoff matrix is now:
+    - Both TRUST: Agent +1, Opponent +1
+    - Both CHEAT: Agent 0, Opponent 0
+    - Agent TRUST, Opponent CHEAT: Agent -1, Opponent +3
+    - Agent CHEAT, Opponent TRUST: Agent +3, Opponent -1
+  - The code and UI use these full move names everywhere.

 - **Evolution:**
   After each generation, the worst agents are eliminated and the best are cloned.

 - **GUI (Tkinter):**
-  - **Matrix Display:** Shows the current round's moves and payoffs in a 2x2 matrix.
+  - **Matrix Display:** Shows the current round's moves and payoffs in a 2x2 matrix, with clear "TRUST"/"CHEAT" labels.
   - **Agent Info:** Displays the strategies of the two agents currently playing.
   - **Controls:** Start, Pause, Resume, Step Forward, Step Backward, and Reset.
   - **Animation:** Animates through all matches and rounds, updating the matrix and agent info.